 Contact(s): Brian Dhuey, DNR surveys coordinator, 608-221-6342; Jes Rees Lohr, DNR research scientist, 608-221-6349

-MADISON-Operation Deer Watch, an annual citizen-science survey that collects information on deer, gives Wisconsin residents a great opportunity to assist with deer herd management efforts.
+MADISON - Operation Deer Watch, an annual citizen-science survey that collects information on Wisconsin's white-tailed deer, gives residents an engaging opportunity to assist with deer herd management efforts.

 Data from the survey is also used by County Deer Advisory Councils to develop deer season framework, harvest quotas and permit level recommendations.